ruggeri/nedreduce/internal/workerpool/README.md

 A problem here is that `registerWorker` may be delivered at any time.
 This brings up an interesting point.
-We know that `BeginNewWorkSet` has to acquire a lock to set `currentWorkSet` before sending the `beginNewWorkSet` method, but it may *drop* the lock before sending that `beginNewWorkSet` message asynchronously.
+We know that `BeginNewWorkSet` has to acquire a lock to set `currentWorkSet` before sending the `commenceNewWorkSet` method, but it may *drop* the lock before sending that `commenceNewWorkSet` message asynchronously.
 It is safe to do so because `ShutdownWorker` cannot sneak in and close the channel, since `ShutdownWorker` will wait until `currentWorkSet` is nil.

 With `RegisterWorker`, how will we stop shutdown?
 One way is to hold the